pambergonz/project_cars/readme.md

 # *_App info_*

 - The models connects our app with the database.
 - All models have related routes with get, post, put and delete methods.
-T
 - The app contains two CRUDs related to models: Car Brands and Car Models.
 - Admin users can create, edit and delete Car Brands and Models.
 Operator users are able only to view them.